mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 More Unformatted questions:
 __________________________
-Where did your have yours hands-on experience on k8s?
-How did you manage logging persistence?
-Prometheus?
-Datadog?
-Agents?
-You just created a cluster.
-How do you know what;s running there by default Wlak me through the steps of how you store password in k8s? (e.g. DB password) base64, secret, "data" section, key-value pair, mount it on a pod/container All I am giving you a docker image (that runs a web server).
+Wlak me through the steps of how you store password in k8s? (e.g. DB password) base64, secret, "data" section, key-value pair, mount it on a pod/container All I am giving you a docker image (that runs a web server).
 You don't even have a cluster.
 Walk me through how you take this service live.
 Assume that you don't scaling or HA